agombolay/ribose-map/README.md

 3. FASTA file of nucleotide sequence of reference genome
 4. Configuration file (example is provided in ribose-map/lib)

-Note: If you have a list of single nucleotide coordinates and want to use only the Sequence or Distribution Modules without first running the Coordinate Module, you will need to first create a folder with the path shown below:
+Note: If you have a list of single nucleotide coordinates that were not created using the Coordinate Module and want to use the Sequence or Distribution Modules, you will need to first create a folder with the path shown below:

-"$repository/results/$sample/coordinate" (The repository and sample variables should be the ones you provide in the configuration file).
+"$repository/results/$sample/coordinate" (repository and sample variables should be those you provide in the config file)

 &nbsp;
 ## Software Installation